Time-resolved quantification of plasma accumulation induced by multi-pulse laser ablation using self-mixing interferometry: Experimental results

-Figure \ref{fig:ss-run1-17-plot-elab} reports another example of acquisition for the ablation of a stainless steel specimen with $f_p=\SI{50}{\kilo\hertz}$.
-Figure \ref{fig:ss-run1-17-plot-elab}(b) represents the magnification of an example interval of $\Delta p(t)$, highlighting the presence of small amplitude impulses whose periodicity matches the pulse repetition rate $f_p$.
+Figure \ref{fig:ss-run1-17-plot-elab} reports another example of data series acquired for the ablation of a stainless steel specimen with $f_p=\SI{50}{\kilo\hertz}$.
+In particular, figure \ref{fig:ss-run1-17-plot-elab}(b) represents the magnification of an example interval of $\Delta p(t)$, highlighting the presence of small amplitude impulses whose periodicity matches the pulse repetition rate $f_p$.
 It can be seen that there is a good qualitative agreement with the simulated behavior reported in figure \ref{fig:ss-run1-17-plot-simulation}, which was calculated using the scaling parameters $\eta$ and $\gamma$ fitting the experimental $\Delta p(t)$ curve.
 This confirms the model interpretation in terms of plume accumulation.
 In fact, each ablation pulse generates a small contribution $\delta p(t)$ which tends to vanish due to its dilution within the expanding plume volume, but which gives an overall increasing trend for $\Delta p(t)$ since the process is sustained by a series of multiple laser pulses.
+Finally, these observations demonstrated that SMI is in principle applicable also for the dynamical study of plumes induced by single laser pulses; however high-speed and low-noise electronics should be developed to acquire small photodiode signal variations on fast \si{ns}-timescales, which cannot be easily distinguished with the current setup on a limited dynamical range.